Dr. Greene explains why organic is the healthiest choice for kids…

 When you choose organic, you’re not only protecting your family’s health, you’re helping to protect the environment, too.
 The environment is our groundwater . . . it’s our world.
 Organic is healthy for farmers, healthy for plants, healthy for animals, and healthy for kids.
 It’s a legacy we can feel good about leaving to future generations.

 And now you don’t even have to rely on purchasing organic food in stores.
 You can grow your own organic fruits and vegetables from the comfort of your own home while saving time and money.
 Get your kids involved in the process too and you can all can have fun with Growing!
 Check out the Cloudponics GroBox which fully-automates the entire process and blends in beautifully in the kitchen or anywhere else you choose in your home.
-With GroBox you can grow your favourite produce year-round!
+With GroBox you can grow your favourite produce year-round and it will do the work for you!
 It also comes with a Child-proof safety lock controlled by the Cloudponics App on your smartphone to keep your plants and kids safe.
 You can even take the whole family away on vacation for up to 3 weeks with the peace of mind that your plants are taken care of at home (3 weeks based on water reservoir capacity and plant water-retention).
 GroBox is perfect for families.

 If you want to design and automate your own indoor grow space instead, then our GroControl is right for you.
 It takes the guesswork out of controlling pH, water and nutrient delivery and much more, and it is also controlled from your smartphone!